scholarslab/scholarslab.github.io/collections/_posts/2012-04-23-and-then-the-light-bulb-blew.md

 title: '...and then the Herokulypse'
 category: blog
 tags:
-- Grad Student Research
+- grad student research
-- Labor
+- labor
-- praxis program
+- praxis
 - code
 ---